nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

 We perform the following steps for each test case execution:

-* Pre test execution: We instantiate the executors required for running the test and use `PLEXIL` to initialize the test infrastructure including the testbed, autonomy, fault injection, and other test-related nodes.
+* Pre-test execution: We instantiate the executors required for running the test and use `PLEXIL` to initialize the test infrastructure including the testbed, autonomy, fault injection, and other test-related nodes.

-* During test execution: We execute a test and collect data via `PLEXIL` that interact with the target system to collect telemetry data for test evaluation. `telemetry:` [`owlat_sim_msgs.TOPICs`, `owlat_msgs.TOPICs`, `oceanwaters_msgs.TOPICs`]
+* During test execution: We execute a test and collect data via `PLEXIL` that interacts with the target system to collect telemetry data for test evaluation. `telemetry:` [`owlat_sim_msgs.TOPICs`, `owlat_msgs.TOPICs`, `oceanwaters_msgs.TOPICs`]

-* Post test execution: We use `SymPy` for evaluating symbolic formulas (`intent-formula`, `verdict-expression`).
+* Post-test execution: We use `SymPy` for evaluating symbolic formulas (`intent-formula`, `verdict-expression`).

 # Test Stages